Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 important?
 I guess the question here is what to focus on when learning something new.

-I'll have to stop the computer now because its running insanely hot.
-It's a lot better now so maybe it was just because i was placing the laptop on a blanket and too little air was getting through.

 ## Categorizing

 So my thoughts so far bring me to a categorization that I'd like to make.
-The number one thing that we have and should focus on is our life.
-This means we have a resource that is exhaustible and should be valued above all else: that is Time.
+The number one thing that we should focus on is our life.
+This means we have a resource that is exhaustible and should be valued above all else: time.

-To further specify that, we should consider that not all time is equal.
-We need to rest, sleep and take care of our bodies.
-So the resource we have and should guard is quality time.
-Quality time can be defined as time that we have available to us where we are free to choose what to do.
+After subtracting time needed for sleep and other necessities we are left with the time during which we are free to choose what to do.

 ## Quality Time

 This is already a large topic which could be discussed in great detail.
 One thing that comes to mind is energy.
-This is something that we have control over.
+This is something that we have some control over.
 We might have a lot of time at our disposal but if we are tired or not functioning at our best this time cannot be optimally utilized.
 This means we need to take care of sleep, exercise and nutrition as well as mental health.